thuyanduong-flatiron/lecture-starter-code/Mod1/08-Intro-To-Active-Record/README.md

 - Check your `schema.rb` to see the current snapshot of your database
 - `rake db:rollback` to undo the last migration
 - Spelling matters :/

-### ActiveRecord::Base
-- you can have both regular instance/class methods with ActiveRecord methods

 ### Seed File/Data
 - `rake db:seed` and source code